 - Blood gas analysis showing low blood pH, increased pCO2, decreased pO2.

-- Serum electrolytes should be measured in babies with meconium aspiration syndrome (MAS) because perinatal stress can lead to inappropriate antidiuretic hormone (ADH) secretion syndrome and acute renal failure.
+- Serum electrolytes should be measured in babies with MAS because perinatal stress can lead to inappropriate antidiuretic hormone (ADH) secretion syndrome and acute kidney injury.

-- A full blood count may be useful in excluding infection or features identifying a cause of perinatal stress (eg thrombophilia suggestive of haemorrhage or polycythaemia associated with decreased pulmonary blood flow).
+- FBC may be useful in excluding infection or features identifying a cause of perinatal stress (eg, thrombophilia suggestive of haemorrhage or polycythaemia associated with decreased pulmonary blood flow).

-- Chest X-ray shows patchy infiltrates, coarse streaking of both lungs, increased AP diameter and flattening of the diaphragm (due to hyperinflation).
+- CXR shows patchy infiltrates, coarse streaking of both lungs, increased AP diameter and flattening of the diaphragm (due to hyperinflation).